Hazardous Tree Management Services

 San Deigo area hazardous tree removal services

-Call us today at 888-969-8733 to have your Orange County area property inspected for hazardous trees.
+Call us today at 888-969-8733 to have your Bay Area property inspected for hazardous trees.
 To schedule a visit from one of our ISA-certified arborists please fill out our Tree Assessment form.
 We serve all areas of the San Francisco Bay Area including Palo Alto, Redwood City, Burlingame, San Mateo, Livermore, Hayward, Oakland, and San Jose with professional hazardous tree management services.

 Recognizing a Hazardous Tree

 A hazardous tree is one with structural defects that cause failure of all or part of the tree.
 Such a tree could strike a target like a vehicle, building, or a place where people gather such as a park bench, picnic table, street, or backyard.
 Regular tree inspections to identify and manage hazard trees can protect property and save lives.

 There are several physical signs that Arborists look for to recognize a hazard tree.
 These include:

 - Dead Wood which is often dry and brittle and cannot bend in the wind.
 It is unpredictable and can break and fall at any time so it can be especially dangerous.

 - Cracks i.e. deep splits that extend through the bark into the wood.
 They are an indication that the tree is already failing.

 - Weak Branch Unions are places where branches are not strongly attached to the tree.

 - Decay like soft or crumbly wood or a cavity where the wood is missing can pose a serious hazard.
 Growth of mushrooms, conks, and brackets growing on root flares, stems, or branches are indicators of advanced decay.